cedricve/gitops-pullrequest-action/README.md

-# GitOps action for updating a gitops repository
+# GitOps action for updating a GitOps repository through a pull request

 This action updates a gitops repository with the latest version of the application.
 Example usage: